Chinese New Left: Origin

-Views

-Economics
+Intellectual views

 Economics plays a significant role in the Chinese New Left, whose development is closely associated with Chinese economic reform.
-Many supporters of the New Left generally believe that a leftist economic model should be found to tackle China's dependence on exports and savings, reduce the growing economic gap between rural and urban areas and stimulate private business through public ownership and state planning.
-The capitalist free-market model applied in most social-democratic programs is undesirable because instead of challenging and reforming the existing market economy and representative democracy, it seeks to moderate the social consequences of structural division and hierarchy.
+Many supporters of the New Left generally believe that a leftist economic model should be found to tackle China's dependence on exports and savings, reduce the growing economic gap between rural and urban areas, and stimulate private business through public ownership and state planning.
+The capitalist free-market model applied in most social-democratic programs is undesirable because, instead of challenging and reforming the existing market economy and representative democracy, it seeks to moderate the social consequences of structural division and hierarchy.
 A suitable, sustainable market model is vital for China's leftist movement.
+At the same time, the New Left criticized market reforms by citing the damage they caused to the countryside as an argument.
+Like China's Old Left, the New Left supports state socialism as the alternative to neoliberal capitalism.

 New Left economist Cui Zhiyuan believes that a labour-capital partnership, based on the ideas of James Meade and John Maynard Keynes, can be used to introduce some flexibility to the labour market.
 Outside shareholders own capital-share certificates; workers own labour and share certificates, which replace a fixed wage and reduce the conflict of interest between workers and capitalists.
 Any decision that will improve one group (by raising the dividend on its share) will automatically raise the dividend on the shares of the other group.
 Many New Left intellectuals are confident in the outcome of collective economic-development planning, anticipating rural industrialization.

-Human rights

-Some Chinese New Leftists prioritize universal human rights.
-According to Hu Ping, the most important human right is freedom of speech.
-During the Great Leap Forward, grain production decreased and it became evident that many people were beginning to starve.
-However (as reported by newspapers), the following harvest would be ample.
-Hu wrote:

-Other members of the Chinese New Left, particularly since the Great Recession, have rejected the centrality of human rights and universal values in general.
-These theorists have argued for the construction of an authoritarian Chinese political government separate from Western intellectual traditions.

-Traditional Chinese culture

-The New Left movement has shown some convergence with the Confucian revival movement in China, who advocate restoration of ancient Chinese cultural traditions such as filial piety and especially the civil service examinations.
-Both ideologies emerged in the late 1990s as a nationalist reaction to the dominance of neoliberalism in China.
-Leftists and Confucians are increasingly demonstrating a degree of reciprocity.
-Chinese leader Xi Jinping declared that "to solve China's problems...
-[China needs] to fully make use of the great wisdom accumulated by the Chinese nation over the last 5,000 years.”
-Academics such as Sun Yat-sen University's Gan Yang have identified as both leftist and Confucian, and a 2015 paper by Harvard and MIT researchers have found that Chinese netizens tend to congregate into two camps, one side an internationalist, democratic, free market faction, and another a pro-traditional culture, nationalistic, socialist faction.
-Each camp showed a high level of ideological unity.